8 Red Flags You Hired the Wrong Dev Shop

 If the answer involves panic, you have a bus factor of one.
 (Industry term for “what happens if someone gets hit by a bus.”)
 One person holds the passwords, understands the architecture, and knows why that weird workaround exists - everyone else guesses.

-A founder on Indie Hackers shared: “My agency’s senior dev left.
-The other two couldn’t explain half the codebase.
-I was paying three people’s salaries for one person’s output.”
+The bus-factor bill shows up in the stories founders tell on Indie Hackers: the agency’s senior dev leaves, the remaining two can’t explain half the codebase, and three salaries keep buying one person’s output.
 That’s the cost of concentrating all knowledge in a single head.

 7. They Blame the Previous Team and Push for a Rewrite #